-Visit these links to see various projects and achievements relating to Public Engagement, Research, and Teaching.
-For my most recent projects, see the slideshow above.
+Visit these links to see various projects and achievements relating to Public Engagement, Research, and Digital Cultural Heritage.

 Since 2008, I have maintained a blog called "Dirt", which discusses my research, higher education, uses of social media in cultural heritage and public archaeology, teaching, and my social commentary on issues of gender violence.